 And eating burritos, probably.

-AlterConf is a traveling conference series that provides safe opportunities for marginalized people and those who support them in the tech and gaming industries.
+AlterConf was a traveling conference series that provided safe opportunities for marginalized people and those who support them in the tech and gaming industries.